Dorothy Parker: Hollywood

+In February 1932, over a breakup with boyfriend John McClain, Parker attempted suicide by swallowing barbiturates.

-In 1932, Parker met Alan Campbell, an actor with aspirations to become a screenwriter.
+In 1932, she met Alan Campbell, an actor hoping to become a screenwriter.
 They married two years later in Raton, New Mexico.
 Campbell's mixed parentage was the reverse of Parker's: he had a German-Jewish mother and a Scottish father.
-She learned that he was bisexual and later proclaimed in public that he was "queer as a billy goat".
-The pair moved to Hollywood and signed ten-week contracts with Paramount Pictures, with Campbell (who was also expected to act) earning $250 per week and Parker earning $1,000 per week.
-They would eventually earn $2,000 and in some instances upwards of $5,000 per week as freelancers for various studios.
-She and Campbell worked on more than 15 films.
+She learned that he was bisexual and subsequently proclaimed in public that he was "queer as a billy goat".
+The pair moved to Hollywood and signed ten-week contracts with Paramount Pictures, with Campbell (also expected to act) earning $250 per week and Parker earning $1,000 per week.
+They would eventually earn $2,000 and sometimes more than $5,000 per week as freelancers for various studios.
+She and Campbell "[received] writing credit for over 15 films between 1934 and 1941".

+In 1933, when informed that famously taciturn former president Calvin Coolidge had died, Parker remarked, "How could they tell?"

 In 1935, Parker contributed lyrics for the song "I Wished on the Moon", with music by Ralph Rainger.
 The song was introduced in The Big Broadcast of 1936 by Bing Crosby.

 With Campbell and Robert Carson, she wrote the script for the 1937 film A Star Is Born, for which they were nominated for an Academy Award for Best Writing—Screenplay.
-She wrote additional dialogue for The Little Foxes in 1941.
-Together with Frank Cavett, she received a nomination for an Oscar for the screenplay of Smash-Up, the Story of a Woman (1947), starring Susan Hayward.
+She wrote additional dialogue for The Little Foxes (1941), and did an uncredited "dialogue polish" of It's a Wonderful Life (1946).
+Together with Frank Cavett, she received a "Writing (Motion Picture Story)" Oscar nomination for Smash-Up, the Story of a Woman (1947), starring Susan Hayward.

-After the United States entered the Second World War, Parker and Alexander Woollcott collaborated to produce an anthology of her work as part of a series published by Viking Press for servicemen stationed overseas.
-With an introduction by W. Somerset Maugham, the volume compiled over two dozen of Parker's short stories, along with selected poems from Enough Rope, Sunset Gun, and Death and Taxes.
-It was published in the United States in 1944 under the title The Portable Dorothy Parker.
-Hers is one of three volumes in the Portable series, including volumes devoted to William Shakespeare and The Bible, that have remained in continuous print.
+After the U.S. entered the Second World War, Parker and Alexander Woollcott collaborated to produce an anthology of her work as part of a series published by Viking Press for servicemen overseas.
+With an introduction by W. Somerset Maugham, The Portable Dorothy Parker (1944) compiled over two dozen of her short stories, along with selected poems from Enough Rope, Sunset Gun, and Death and Taxes.
+In 1973, when a revised and enlarged edition of the book was released, the "Publishers' Note" stated that of the 75 volumes in the Viking Portable Library series, Dorothy Parker was one of three—along with Shakespeare and The World Bible—that "have remained continuously in print and selling steadily through time and change."